bravetechnologycoop/brave-app-reporting/README.md

 # Running the main script

+1. Copy the `.env.example` file, rename the copy to `.env`, and update it to have the values you need

+1. Copy the `clients.json.example` file, rename the copy to `clients.json`, and update it to have the values you need

 1. Run `npm ci`

-2. Run `npm start`
+1. Run `npm start`

-# Run the script to import Twilio calls from their bulk exported
+# Running the script to import Twilio calls from their bulk export

 1. Run the Twilio Bulk Export process for calls for the dates that you need (reference: https://www.twilio.com/docs/usage/bulkexport/export-custom-job)